apache/kylin/website/_docs/tutorial/real_time_olap.md

 permalink: /docs/tutorial/realtime_olap.html
 ---

-Kylin v3.0.0 will release the real-time OLAP function, by the power of new added streaming reciever cluster, Kylin can query streaming data with sub-second latency.
+Kylin v3.0.0 releases the brand new real-time OLAP feature, by the power of new added streaming receiver cluster, Kylin can query streaming data with *sub-second latency*.
 You can check [this tech blog](/blog/2019/04/12/rt-streaming-design/) for the overall design and core concept.
+If you prefer to ingest kafka event in micro-batch way(with about 10-minutes level latency), you may consider using older [Near RT streaming](/docs/tutorial/cube_streaming.html).
+Since these two feature are all for kafka data source, don't mix them.

 This doc is a step by step tutorial, illustrating how to create and build a sample streaming cube.
 In this tutorial, we will use Hortonworks HDP-2.4.0.0.169 Sandbox VM + Kafka v1.0.2(Scala 2.11) as the environment.

 1. Basic concept